SleepModezZ/DevOps_with_Docker/README.md

 # DevOps_with_Docker
-Assignments for Helsinki University's course DevOps with Docker (2021 fall)
+Answers to assignments for Helsinki University's course DevOps with Docker (2021 fall)